scossar/update_frontmatter/README.md

 ---
 ```

 NOTE: I developed the plugin for my own use.
-It's not heavily tested and is probably best understood to be example code.
+It needs some tests added to it before I'd be comfortable recommending it to others.
+If you do use it, backup your files first.